from £242 /night help

 |Further details outdoors|

 Slievemoyle Cottages are a cluster or clachan of 4 restored stone cottages located around what used to be a farmyard.
 The cottages have their own garden areas and views of sea or countryside.
-There are walking trails including one leading to Castlemahon hill - well worth the climb to see the stunning views of County Down from the Mourne Mountains in the south, right up Strangford Lough to the Antrim Hills in the north.
+There are walking trails leading from the cottages, including one leading to Castlemahon hill - well worth the climb to see the stunning views of County Down from the Mourne Mountains in the south, right up Strangford Lough to the Antrim Hills in the north.
 There's even a glimpse of Scotland!

 Rate includes the use of bed linen, towels, BBQ facilities, garden furniture, electricity and central heating.